BraianMendes/BraianMendes/README.md

 <h3>Glad to see you here!</h3>

 <b>Working as a Remote FullStack Developer at Watt.io</b><br>
-I truly believe in helping people with technology and code. <br>
+I truly believe in helping people with technology and code. <br><br>
 My journey as a lover began in 2012 with the first algorithm classes in college, with low-level languages and math stuff.<br>
 Over time I moved to high-level languages, making projects, working, until 2019 and I started participating, organizing and mentoring hackatons with a wonderful team from CEU (Entrepreneurship Center) that I have been with ever since. <br>
-I was able to be in dozens of marathons, lead a pre-acceleration program for startups, mentor almost a hundred startups, I worked for some others and also for an already consolidated company. <br>
+I was able to be in dozens of marathons, lead a pre-acceleration program for startups, mentor almost a hundred startups, I worked for some others and also for an already consolidated company.
-Challenges in IoT, AI (both supervised and unsupervised), data science, embedded, web and mobile development, and a lot of cool stuff. <br>
+Challenges in IoT, AI (both supervised and unsupervised), data science, embedded, web and mobile development, and a lot of cool stuff. <br><br>
 It was a huge growth, I had incredible moments, and now I have a lot of friends that I carry as a family.

 <div><b>Call me in Social Media.
 I answer very quickly!</b></div>